Journey mapping in SaaS

 Getting developers aboard

-Journey mapping benefits from the experience, background, and knowledge of diverse groups of people involved in the creation of a service – this includes users as well as members of the internal team and other stakeholders.
+User journey mapping benefits from the experience, background, and knowledge of diverse groups of people involved in the creation of a service – this includes users as well as members of the internal team and other stakeholders.

-Therefore, having members from all departments contributing to the development of a journey map is essential.
+Therefore, having members from all departments contributing to the development of a SaaS customer journey map is essential.
 The challenge is that you will always have people on the team with different competencies for developing an understanding of customers.
 Some will find it easier, some will find it harder to follow a journey mapping approach.

 There may be employees who work on the front line directly with customers every day who have loads of experience with user understanding and perception.
 There may be developers who perhaps struggle to slip into the customers’ shoes.
 There may be people who sometimes are not as routined when it comes to using digital tools.